 By far the standout feature of the Xiaomi Redmi Note 10 5G is its stamina.
 With a 5,000mAh battery on board, alongside those otherwise modest specifications, it has the potential to last a full two days on a single charge.

 Overall, while it’s a competent package, potential buyers need to be sure of their priorities before committing.
 Like the Realme 8 5G, Xiaomi has essentially compromised in several key areas for the purpose of squeezing 5G in below the magic $200/£200 mark.
 So you need to be certain that next-gen network connectivity is a truly essential factor for you.

-You won’t go far wrong if you choose the Xiaomi Redmi Note 10 5G as your next budget phone, just know that you can get a more rounded alternative if you’re happy to forgo 5G data speeds for another smartphone cycle.
+You won’t go far wrong if you choose the Xiaomi Redmi Note 10 5G as your next budget phone.
+It's arguably one of the best cheap phones and one of the best Xiaomi phones, just know that you can get a more rounded alternative if you’re happy to forgo 5G data speeds for another smartphone cycle.

 - Announced March 4, hit UK shops April 13

 - $199 / £199 (around AU$360) for 64GB